module-formation/formation-Deep-MLOps/docs/azure_ml/lesson2.md

 ```

 Deploying locally has some benefits.
 First, it is easier and faster to verify unhandled exceptions from the scoring script since you don't have to wait for deployment in Azure.
 Also, many people or teams can debug at the same time.

-New terms
+!!! info "Définition"

-    HTTP Status code: A number that represents a status when an HTTP server responds.
+    **HTTP Status code**: A number that represents a status when an HTTP server responds.
 Error conditions in the server side start at 500

 There are multiple things you can expect to go wrong.
 When you submit HTTP requests to a deployed model, there are three HTTP codes that you may encounter:

-    HTTP STATUS 502: After a deployment, the application crashes because of an unhandled exception.
+* **HTTP STATUS 502**: After a deployment, the application crashes because of an unhandled exception.
-    HTTP STATUS 503: When there are large spikes in requests, the system may not be able to cope with all of them and some clients may see this code.
+* **HTTP STATUS 503**: When there are large spikes in requests, the system may not be able to cope with all of them and some clients may see this code.
-    HTTP STATUS 504: The request timed out.
+* **HTTP STATUS 504**: The request timed out.
 In Azure, the requests time out after 1 minute.
 If the score.py script is taking longer than a minute, this error code will be produced.

 When an error code shows up, one thing you can do is retrieving the logs output.
 Logs output is always useful to debug problems in deployed containers.
 Showing below is an extract of what you should see in a successful response to a scoring request.